 Project Management Training

 An excellent tool to assist with any type of project planning.
-The tiger-taming on-line tool has helped me to pinpoint some potentially difficult areas that I had not previously thought of and has assisted with breaking down what at first appears to be an unmanageable project, to a much more reasonable size.
+The project management planning tool has helped me to pinpoint some potentially difficult areas that I had not previously thought of and has assisted with breaking down what at first appears to be an unmanageable project, to a much more reasonable size.
 I would highly recommend this training.

 Online Project Planning Tool Overview

 Included in the training, participants have access to our online project planning tool.
 This takes them through the process of planning a project step by step.
 We discuss, with the group, the challenges at each step and how thorough planning can save time and avoid problems further down the line.

 The following agenda is our starting point for discussions with you on the contents of the training.

 Online project planning tool login

 Each participant has a login for our online project planning tool.
 During the training they work through the tool applying the sections and questions to their project.
 You can see an image from one of the pages above.
 As we progress the group discusses each step.
 The tool gives participants the space to write down answers and thoughts at each stage.

 Because we work through the online tool during the training it means that participants are learning as they work, or work as they learn.